-In an alternative embodiment the pressure relief valves can be left off the pressure vessel and the vessel can be used solely as a waste bag container for transportation through the system.
-For this atmospheric pressure embodiment it is important that the large pressure vessel also be rotated to eliminate the possibility of shaded areas, as previously discussed.
-Thus, by this method, all parts of the waste material are exposed to substantial levels of electric fields with a resultant possibility of achieving lower temperature sterilization by the combined or collateral effects of temperature and electric fields.
+In the event that the heating is to be taken above the vaporization point at atmospheric pressure, then it is important that the large pressure vessel also be rotated to eliminate the possibility of shaded areas, as previously discussed.
+Thus, by this method, all parts of the waste material are exposed to substantial levels of electric fields with a resultant possibility of achieving lower temperature disinfection by the combined or collateral effects of temperature and electric fields.
 In practice, the material in the temperature vessel first is heated to the vaporization point of water as in the case for the system shown in FIG. 3.
-The dry, relatively poorly absorbing material receives water vapor from the moist material and thereby becomes more absorbing to realize an almost equal temperature rise of the wet and dry material within the bags.
+The dry, relatively poorly absorbing material receives water vapor from the moist medical material and thereby becomes more absorbing to realize an almost equal temperature rise of the wet and dry medical material within the bags.
 At this point a minimum temperature in the bags of 90° C. may be realized.
-Then the bags and the boxes are removed through the exit tunnel and heat soaking arrangement as previously described for the 90° C. or more heat soaking system, except that the heat soaking temperature in this case of 100° C. may be pre-
+Then the bags and the boxes are removed through the exit tunnel and heat soaking arrangement as previously described for the 90° C. or more heat soaking system, except that the heat soaking temperature in this case of 100° C. may be preferred.

-Alternatively, it may be desirable to further heat the material at atmospheric pressure to temperatures of about 100° or 120° C. This may be done by further application of the time varying electric fields such that the material is dehydrated nearly completely and a minimum temperature of 100° or 120° C. is realized through dielectric heating.
+Alternatively, it may be desirable to further heat the material at atmospheric pressure to temperatures of about 100° C. or 120° C. This may be done by further application of the time varying electric fields such that the material is dehydrated nearly completely and a minimum temperature of 100° C. or 120° C. is realized through dielectric heating.

-In many cases, especially if pressurization at near atmospheric levels is employed and if heating beyond the vaporization temperature of the dry material is required, the total energy or "dose" applied to the waste must be controlled.
+In many cases, especially if pressurization at near atmospheric levels is employed and if heating beyond the vaporization temperature of the dry medical material is required, the total energy or "dose" applied to the medical waste must be controlled.
 Energy should be sufficient to accomplish the desired final temperature with some additional safety margin.
-This may result in some of the material being overheated beyond the desired final temperature of approximately 120° C. However, too little energy can result in underheating some portions of the material and too much energy can result in excessive energy consumption along with partial or complete pyrolysis of the waste.
+This may result in some of the medical material being overheated beyond the desired final temperature of approximately 120° C. However, too little energy can result in underheating some portions of the medical material and too much energy can result in excessive energy consumption along with partial or complete pyrolysis of the medical waste.
 Excessive waste also generates noxious gases and thereby burdens the effluent treatment system.